SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 *Why do you have to wear those while you work, you are too cute already*, Pinkie thought as she turned her head to hide her blush.

-“Pinkie, I need you to look at me, so I can make this dress,” Rarity said.
+"Pinkie, I need you to look at me, so I can make this dress," Rarity said.

 *Oh shoot, hopefully she doesn't notice*, Pinkie thought, reluctantly turning her head to face Rarity.

-“That's better, thank you, darling,” Rarity said.
+"That's better, thank you, darling," Rarity said.

 *Good, she doesn't seem to have noticed*.
-Pinkie looked at Rarity, she was levitating different shades of pink fabric above Pinkie’s coat.
+Pinkie looked at Rarity, she was levitating different shades of pink fabric above Pinkie's coat.

 *You can do this Pinkie, all you have to do is stand here while the mare you have a crush on is a mere foot away, unknowingly being super cute*, Pinkie thought, gulping.

 Rarity had chosen the main fabric for the dress while Pinkie was thinking, and Rarity was cutting it in the shape of the main dress layer.

-Once Rarity had finished cutting it, she laid it on Pinkie’s back and started staring at Pinkie.
+Once Rarity had finished cutting it, she laid it on Pinkie's back and started staring at Pinkie.

 *Why is she staring at me like that?
-That doesn't look like a ‘I'm making a dress’ kind of look*, Pinkie thought.
+That doesn't look like a 'I'm making a dress' kind of look*, Pinkie thought.

 Rarity stopped staring and floated a sizable piece of fabric in front of her face for a few seconds.
-When she moved it away, Pinkie could notice the barest hint of a blush on Rarity’s cheeks.
+When she moved it away, Pinkie could notice the barest hint of a blush on Rarity's cheeks.

 *Why is she hiding her face, what's going on?* Pinkie wondered.

-Rarity moved the fabric around Pinkie’s back as to level it out.
+Rarity moved the fabric around Pinkie's back as to level it out.

 Pinkie stopped paying attention to what Rarity was doing, lost in her thoughts.

 *How long will this take?
-I don’t know how long I can last… I… need to tell her.
+I don't know how long I can last… I… need to tell her.
 Yea.
-I’ll do it after we're done making the dress.
-I can’t hide my feelings any longer.*
+I'll do it after we're done making the dress.
+I can't hide my feelings any longer.*

 ***

-“There,” Rarity said.
-“It looks absolutely beautiful.” *And so do you*, she thought.
+"There," Rarity said.
+"It looks absolutely beautiful." *And so do you*, she thought.

 The dress was pink with two layers, one going to within an inch of the floor and the second going halfway down the dress.
 It had light blue stitching about an inch from the bottom of each layer that ran along the dress.
 Going from one side to the other on her chest was a darker pink ribbon with a light blue bow in the center.

 Rarity led Pinkie over to a mirror, so she could see her work.

-“Rarity it looks amazing, I’m sure whoever gets it will love it,” Pinkie said happily.
+"Rarity it looks amazing, I'm sure whoever gets it will love it," Pinkie said happily.

-“Well, um, there is something I wanted to ask you,” Rarity said, fidgeting a bit.
+"Well, um, there is something I wanted to ask you," Rarity said, fidgeting a bit.

-“Oh, there’s something I want to ask you too.
-Can I go first?”
+"Oh, there's something I want to ask you too.
+Can I go first?"
 Pinkie asked.

-“Sure,” Rarity replied. *What could she want to ask me at a time like this?* Rarity thought.
+"Sure," Rarity replied. *What could she want to ask me at a time like this?* Rarity thought.

-“Would you like to go out with me?”
+"Would you like to go out with me?"
 Pinkie asked, looking nervous.

 Rarity stood still for a half second. *Did she just ask me out?*

-“Yes,” Rarity answered, leaning forward to hug Pinkie in a tight hug.
+"Yes," Rarity answered, leaning forward to hug Pinkie in a tight hug.

 Pinkie returned the hug.

-“I was actually about to ask you the same thing, believe it or not,” Rarity said, pulling away from the hug with a slight blush on her face.
+"I was actually about to ask you the same thing, believe it or not," Rarity said, pulling away from the hug with a slight blush on her face.

-“Wow, that's amazing,” Pinkie said with a giant smile on her face.
+"Wow, that's amazing," Pinkie said with a giant smile on her face.

-“The dress is yours, there never was a client.
+"The dress is yours, there never was a client.
 I made them up.
-I’m sorry I lied, I just wanted to surprise you with a dress,” Rarity said.
+I'm sorry I lied, I just wanted to surprise you with a dress," Rarity said.

-Pinkie’s mouth hung open for a second, then she closed it and started tearing up.
-“Oh, thank you, Rarity, you're the best!”
+Pinkie's mouth hung open for a second, then she closed it and started tearing up.
+"Oh, thank you, Rarity, you're the best!"
 She wrapped Rarity in a tight hug.

 They pulled away from the hug and stared into each other's eyes, not speaking.